cailinshaffer/Project2/README.md

 Use what you've learned about  Express, Express Routing, RESTful routing, and Sequelize to achieve a full-stack application!

+##  Installtion Instructions
+1. Fork and clone repository
+2. Go to PetFinder API and retrieve your personal API key and touch a .env file for you API key.
+3. In your terminal, install necessary packages you would like to use!
+Including "npm i -y"
+4. Touch a .gitignore file for your node_modules and .env so they wont be uploaded to your repo.
+5. Run 'sequelize db:create' to create the database in psql.
+6. Run 'sequelize db:migrate' to migrate the models.
+7. Run nodemon to connect to your HTTP server.

 ## Restful Routing
 ![UserRR drawio](https://user-images.githubusercontent.com/117546971/209248041-a097cd0d-e6dc-4f33-956e-b3bf6c06f419.png)
 ![PETSRR drawio](https://user-images.githubusercontent.com/117546971/209250524-b7e5bb70-87e3-4f67-9a4e-5f56342c7762.png)